The GamePlan is a detailed strategy document used to define the retainer agreement between the agency and the client.

 Step 1: Situational Assessment

-The first place we start in the GamePlan process is taking a look at the clients current situation.
-We break down their current metrics and then decide with them what the realistic goals they can expect from inbound marketing will be.
-We end this section with a look at the clients competition and perform a competitive analysis.
+The first place we start in the GamePlan process is looking at the client’s current situation.
+Next, we break down their current metrics and then decide the realistic goals they can expect from inbound marketing.
+Finally, we end this section by looking at the client’s competition and performing a competitive analysis.

 Step 2: Understanding your Customers

 This is all about personas.
 We have created a detailed persona worksheet to help build out individual personas for our clients.

 There are a few online resources you can check out to help you develop these personas for your clients.
 One I specifically recommend would be HubSpot’s make my persona tool.